 The Department offers graduate work leading to the Master of Science Degree; Master of Engineering Degree; and the Doctor of Philosophy Degree in Biosystems Engineering.
-The specific degree programs include an MS or PhD in Biosystems Engineering, an MS or PhD in Biosystems Analytics & Technology, and an MS in the Controlled Environment Agriculture in the Professional Science Master's (PSM) program.
+The specific degree programs include an MS or PhD in Biosystems Engineering, an MS or PhD in Biosystems Analytics & Technology, and an MS in Controlled Environment Agriculture in the Professional Science Master's (PSM) program.
 Our graduate students are developing innovative systems to tackle quality of life issues regarding food and water availability.
 Equipped with engineering, life science and data science expertise, our Biosystems Engineering students are prepared to tackle quality of life challenges and create resiliency among society, the environment, and the economy.
 For additional information on our degree programs, click below!

 |Biosystems Engineering||Biosystems Analytics & Technology||PSM - CEA Track|